schoi38/css-exercises/margin-and-padding/02-margin-and-padding-2/README.md

 - Everything inside the `.button-container` section is centered, and there is 8px padding.
 - The Big Button is centered on its own line.
 - The Big Button has 24px space on the sides, and 8px on top and bottom.

+# POST

+Learned items:
+- Create space between edge of card/box/container/div and inner contents with padding
+- To achieve centered look, use "text-align" for some items and "margin: auto" for others... but which?
+- Reinforced idea that you can have different top/bottom vs right/left paddings and margins.
+- Reinforced idea that you only need to set margins for one content box above or below, not both.
+- Reinforced idea that different browsers and computers will display fonts and pixels differently.